User Manual

 QRcodeLab - online qr generator - download image buttonUse this button to retrieve your current image composition.
 A small sticker displays the remaining QR code credit balance.

-• if the decoding of your QR code fails to pass the decoding test.
-You can still download it, but at your own risks.
+• Decoding test: you will be informed if the QR code fails to pass the decoding test.
+You can choose to download it anyway, but at your own risks.

-• this will consume a credit in (one of) your subscriptions.
-QR code units from the subscription plan are allocated first, then units from the quantity plan.
+• Download : any download will consume one credit in (one of) your subscriptions.
+QR code credits from the subscription plan are allocated first, then credits from the quantity plan.

 Access to a pop-up window listing the last downloaded images and configuration files for you to save them again.
 Works only within the current user session as locally stored data using the browser cache are deleted at logout.